Nirmal4G/msbuild/documentation/specs/project-cache.md

   - Absolute paths will likely break the build, since they'd be captured on the machine that writes to the cache.
 - Slow connections.
 In a coffee shop it might be faster to build everything instead of downloading from the cache.
 Consider racing plugin checks and building: if the bottom up build traversal reaches a node that's still querying the cache, cancel the cache query and build the node instead.
 - Inferring what targets to run on each node when using /graph
-  - Msbuild /graph requires that the [target inference protocol](https://github.com/dotnet/msbuild/blob/master/documentation/specs/static-graph.md#inferring-which-targets-to-run-for-a-project-within-the-graph) is good enough.
+  - MSBuild /graph requires that the [target inference protocol](https://github.com/dotnet/msbuild/blob/master/documentation/specs/static-graph.md#inferring-which-targets-to-run-for-a-project-within-the-graph) is good enough.
 - Small repos will probably be slower with plugin implementations that access the network.
 Remote distribution and caching will only be worth it for repos that are large enough.

 # Future work